 @hburkhalter from International Justice Mission wrote a blog post about grassroots justice defenders and survivors tackling bonded labour in South India:

-This week’s Resource of the Week sheds light on global estimates of modern day slavery.
+This week’s Featured Resource sheds light on global estimates of modern day slavery.

 Discussion: How are you, your organization, or other grassroots justice defenders tackling this issue of modern day slavery?
 What more can be done?